Howard Stark: Original depiction

 On the Ides of March (March 15), Howard and Maria were killed in a car accident.
-It has been hinted that the incident was not random and possibly arranged by the V-Battalion, but this has never been confirmed; earlier indications were that the accident was caused by Roxxon's predecessor Republic Oil as part of Simon Krieger's corporate sabotage.
+It has been hinted that the incident was arranged by the V-Battalion, but this has never been confirmed; earlier indications were that the accident was caused by Roxxon's predecessor Republic Oil as part of Simon Krieger's corporate sabotage.
 Tony ran his father's company, started a charity in his mother's name, and later went on to be Iron Man.